plone/training/docs/mastering-plone/what_is_plone.md

 ### Volto Frontend

 [Volto](https://github.com/plone/volto) is the default frontend for Plone 6 written in ReactJS.
-It uses the Rest API to communicate with the backend and offers a modern editing experience.
+It uses the REST API to communicate with the backend and offers a modern editing experience.

 Here are some basics that you need to understand if you are new to Volto: